evocn/evocn.github.io/content/posts/finishing.md

 finished game.

 ## Two Day Game
-For this one, I had been playing a lot of [Zelda](/posts/zelda), and wanted to try my hand at making something like it.
+For this one, I had been playing a lot of *The Legend of Zelda*, and wanted to try my hand at making something like it.
 I thought it had some really cool ideas, and I wanted to try implementing them.

 ![Zelda](/2day.gif)

-As a result, I pretty much got the tiles, hitboxes, animations, and the cool partial-grid system working.
+As a result, I pretty much got the tiles, hitboxes, animations, and the cool [partial-grid system](/posts/zelda) working.
 It's fun to just move around, but AI is too much for two days, and I basically scrambled to get anything else added.

 ## Lessons